didiladi/transfer-learning-imagenet/data/README.md

 python delete-invalid-images.py | tee out.txt
 ```

-## Summary
+## The downloaded data

 Downloading of the image files took several days on my laptop.
-It was done gracefully, we only made one request per second.
+Why didi it take so long?
+It was done gracefully, we only made one image-request per second.
 Sadly, approximately 50% of the original images are not avaialable any more.
 However, we still acquired a lot of training data.
 The size of all images combined is more than 6GB.
 The following listing displays the amount of images we downloaded per class:

 ```